iv4n-ga6l/Regex-Exp/README.md

 # Regex Exp

-A web platform to quickly get an explanation of a regex expression or pattern in naturale language way.
+A web platform to quickly get an explanation of a regex expression or pattern in natural language way.

 ![app](app.png)